Innot Hot Springs: Education

 There are no schools in Innot Hot Springs.
 The nearest government primary schools are Mount Garnet State School in neighbouring Mount Garnet to the north-west and Ravenshoe State School (Junior Campus) in Ravenshoe to the north-east.
 The nearest government secondary school is Ravenshoe State School (Senior Campus) in Ravenshoe.
+However, students in the southern parts of Innot Hot Springs would be too distant to access these schools; the alternatives are distance education and boarding school.

 Attractions

 The hot springs are open to the public.